 Bloom filters show up in distributed databases, web crawlers, and blockchain light clients.
 B-trees power databases, filesystems, and even Git.
 Skip lists are in Redis, LevelDB, and concurrency libraries.

-That’s the thing about patterns.
-Once you see them, you can’t unsee them.
+I was reading about “cache chunks” in SGLang docs, completely lost.
+Then I found what was under the hood.
+That’s the thing about patterns — once you see them, you can’t unsee them.
 Next time you’re evaluating an inference server and someone mentions “prefix caching,” you’ll know to ask what data structure they’re using.
 Next time you’re designing a system with hierarchical data and shared prefixes, a radix tree might be waiting for you.
-And when you encounter a system that’s surprisingly memory-efficient or fast at range queries, you’ll know where to look.

 This is what happened to me with routing tables and Redis.
 I used them for years without understanding what made them tick.
 Now I see the pattern everywhere.
+The data structure you just learned, powering half the systems you use — that’s not a bug.
+It’s just good engineering.